Choosing your future

 Mr Richard Stuart MA (Cantab), PGCE (London)See profile under Mathematics.

 Mr Frank Thompson, MA (Cantab), MPhil (Cantab), PGCE (London), NPQHAs well as being Head of Stoke College, Mr Thompson is also a qualified teacher in Economics and Business Studies.
 Before moving to headship, Mr Thompson spent six years at Mount St Mary’s College, an 11-18 independent co-educational school in Derbyshire, where amongst his duties he taught Economics and Business A level for six years.
 Before this he taught sixth formers in the maintained sector, at All Saints Catholic College in Dukinfield, Cheshire.
 One of the highlights of his time at the college was receiving the highest possible rating for teaching Business Studies A level during an Ofsted inspection.
 A graduate of Cambridge University, Mr Thompson holds an MA in Philosophy and Land Economy and an MPhil in the Economics and Politics of Development.
 He spent his early career teaching Economics and Business Studies in London and Manchester Sixth Form colleges.
 During his teaching career he has successfully helped students gain places at Oxford and Cambridge to study for degrees in Economics and PPE.
-He is very much looking forward to teaching the Economics B course at A level with its applied approach to the study of the subject.
+He very much enjoys teaching the Economics B course at A level with its applied approach to the study of the subject.
 The course draws on current events in economics, politics and business to bring theory to life and to make sense the modern world.
 At a time of particular change globally, the power of Economics to help explain our complex world often inspires great passion in students for the subject.
 In his free time, he loves spending time with his family, keeping fit and enjoys cooking.
 He is also a great enthusiast for physics, hill walking and railways.

 Mrs Charis Hunn-Smith, BA (Hons), PGCE (Bristol)Mrs Hunn-Smith joined Stoke in September 2016 from top academic establishment, Tiffin Girls School, Kingston-upon-Thames.
 Rated Outstanding by Ofsted, this grammar school scores near the top of the league tables for A level and GCSE nationally each year.
 At Tiffin Girls School she was Head of English and has considerable experience of leading developments in teaching and learning.
 The Times Educational Supplement has published much of her work online.
 An excellent teacher in her own right, she is well versed in the methods of leading improvements in learning school-wide.
-She has been inspired by the unique ethos of Stoke College and is very much looking forward to working with pupils and staff next academic year to lead us forward in our academic success.
+She has been inspired by the unique ethos of Stoke College and is very much enjoys working with pupils and staff and leading us forward in our academic success.
 Mrs Hunn-Smith relocated from Surrey to Suffolk to take up the Assistant Head Teacher post at Stoke College in September 2016.
 She studied English Literature and History as an Honours undergraduate then spent a year backpacking round the world before completing her PGCE at Bristol University.
-Mrs Hunn-Smith has been teaching English for ten years and is passionate about making sure English lessons are as engaging and fun as possible.
+Mrs Hunn-Smith has been teaching for over ten years and is passionate about making sure lessons are as engaging and fun as possible.
 She has presented at local and national teaching conferences, focusing on how to design an inspirational English curriculum that stretches students of all ages and abilities to think about the world around them and how it is reflected in Literature.
 She has prepared many students for successful applications to Oxbridge and other Russell Group universities, while supporting students across the whole ability range.
 Mrs Hunn-Smith applies the same positive energy outside school as within it: she loves to travel, the further off the beaten track the better, follows cricket and rugby across Europe and the rest of the world, and is well underway with training for a Half Ironman event in France this summer.
 Of course, as an English teacher, Mrs Hunn-Smith loves to read and ranks The Poisonwood Bible, The God of Small Things, War and Peace and the Harry Potter series among her favourite books.

 Mathematics and Further Mathematics

 Mrs F Shane MA (London), BSc (Hons), PGCEMrs Shane has a degree in Mathematics and a PGCE in Teaching Secondary Mathematics.
 She went on to study an MA in Mathematics in Education, part time at London University, whilst she was in her second year of teaching.
 She obtained a Distinction in this and her research was used and referenced by others in the field.
 She was offered a scholarship to take up a doctorate, however, she was enjoying her maths teaching so much that she declined and thought she would save this for later in life!
 She has taught in six different schools and has been Head of Department at a boys' grammar school followed by being Head of Faculty at a large girls' school.
 Having fun with Mathematics is an important part of learning and she has always been involved with extra curricular activities such as Mathematical trips, inter-school competitions, Maths Challenges, guest speakers, Mathematical Workshops and activity days.
 Having always taught A level maths, she specialises in the Pure and Statistics components.
 She has a passion for teaching Mathematics and has always loved sharing this with students.
-She is always thrilled when students pursue their love of Mathematics into the 6th form and is looking forward to teaching A level next year.
+She is always thrilled when students pursue their love of Mathematics into the 6th form.

 Mathematics, Further Mathematics and Computer Science